The argument I am presenting does not negate anyone’s hard work nor what they may have earned because of it.

 If our recent economic recovery is any judge, it will take at least 300 years to recover only from the last 100 years of disparity.

-But: we might just as easily be joined through the next day, month, or 200 years of healing.
+But admitting and participating in responsibility can join us through the next day, month, or 200 years of healing.